 - International students who do not have English as their native language must demonstrate proficiency in English by taking the TOEFL or IELTS test.
 Minimum acceptable scores are 600 for the paper-based TOEFL, 213 for the computer-based TOEFL, 90* for the internet-based (IB) TOEFL, and 6.5 for the IELTS. *MS and MA students can be admitted with an IB TOEFL of 85 but are then not eligible for TA support.

 Your application should be received by January 15th for the Fall semester or October 1st for the Spring Semester.
 Applications received after the deadline date will still be reviewed but full consideration for financial assistance requires timely submission.
 You will be notified via e-mail when all required documents have been received.
 Financial support is generally only available for students beginning study in the fall semester.

 - Fill out the online application to the Stony Brook University Graduate School.

 - Identify 3 people to provide letters of reference, and make sure they submit them when prompted by Apply Yourself.

 - Have ETS send Stony Brook University your official Graduate Record Examination (GRE) scores (Stony Brook’s code for score reporting is 2548).
 International students must submit your TOEFL/IELTS scores to Stony Brook (code 2548).

-- Arrange to have a complete official transcript mailed to:
+Arrange to have one official transcript from each university attended sent electronically or mailed to:

 Educational Programs Office